-The bell ringers are currently unable to ring together although two people from the same household have been ringing before the livestreamed service on a Sunday morning.
+The bell ringers usually ring before the 10.30am service on Sunday morning.

-Monday night is practice night, 7.45pm to 9.15pm, and practices will resume once allowed with newcomers always welcome.
+Monday night is practice night, 7.45pm to 9.15pm.
+Visiting ringers and newcomers to bell ringing are always welcome.

-Because of Public Holidays and occasional special services, visitors are always advised to check that the practice is taking place.
+Because of Public Holidays and occasional special services ringing may not be taking place, so visitors are always requested to contact the ringers before planning their visit.

 The ringers can be contacted by email through the Cathedral Office.
 Alternatively follow them on Twitter: @BellsChelmsford